bgamble43/juniper/junos-automation/off-box-python/get-switch-serials/readme.md

 ```

 ## Scenario:
-Run scripts against list of IPs from text file to populate CSV.
+Run script against list of IPs from text file to generate simple inventory and populate CSV

 ## To Do